 I have found this resource to be very helpful for restoring peace, and it provides the opportunity for children to regain their footing to relational mode.

 I am so thankful to be able to share our journey with you.
 As parents, we can always benefit from others’ examples and creativity in applying the relational skills in our homes.
 What about you?
 Have you tried teaching your child to quiet?
 Do you notice a difference between time out as a consequence and learning to quiet as training time?
 How does it change the way you, as the parent, think?
 How does it change the way your child responds?
-What ways have you found to train quieting at home?
-I would love to hear from you!0
+What ways have you found to train quieting at home?0